Jemeni11/TalesTrove/README.md

 ## Usage

+> [!WARNING]
+> You must be logged in to the respective websites to use the extension.

 1. Click on the TalesTrove icon in your browser's extension area.
 2. Configure your preferences for each supported website.
 3. Use the "Download Links" section to export your saved links.